 You can be present in any location.
 Home, work, your car.
 It’s a quick way to interrupt an anxious thought pattern and replace it with thoughts about your environment.

 If you need more help with staying grounded, check out additional resources on BetterHelp.

 The only time in my life when I was having consistent panic attacks was when I was in an unhealthy relationship.
 The panic attacks always happened at home and when I was thinking about my relationship or fighting with my boyfriend.

 My boyfriend at the time was a trigger.
 Once he was out of my life, the panic attacks stopped.

 You’d be surprised at how many triggers you can actually remove from your life.
-Even with things that feel permanent like a stress inducing job.
-You can say that your workload is overbearing and that you need help, or you can get moved to another department or you can switch jobs all together.
+Even with things that feel permanent like a stress-inducing job.
+You can say that your workload is overbearing and that you need help, or you can get moved to another department or you can switch jobs altogether.

 There are often more solutions out there than we’re willing to accept.